-Viruses hosted by flying-foxes
+Viruses carried by flying-foxes

 Flying-foxes are hosts for Hendra virus, which occasionally spills over from the flying-fox population into horses.
 The resulting infection can result in the death of the horse.
 The infections are rare, which indicates that transmissions may only occur under very specific and extreme conditions.